Cray-HPE/docs-csm/operations/node_management/Add_a_Standard_Rack_Node.md

     The `hms-discovery` cronjob will attempt to correctly identity the new node by comparing node and BMC MAC addresses from the HSM Ethernet interfaces table with the connection information present in SLS.

-1. (`ncn#`) After roughly 5-10 minutes, the node's BMC should be discovered by the HSM, and the node's BMC can be resolved by using its xname in DNS.
+1. (`ncn#`) After roughly 5-10 minutes, the node's BMC should be discovered by the HSM, and the node's BMC can be resolved by using its component name (xname) in DNS.

     ```bash
     ping x3000c0s27b0